Aitslab/nlp_2021_alexander_petter/utils/chemprot/README.md

 * Training
 * Development
 * Test

-The original corpus is in the folder https://github.com/Aitslab/nlp_2021_alexander_petter/tree/master/utils/chemprot/ which is a copy from https://biocreative.bioinformatics.udel.edu/news/corpora/chemprot-corpus-biocreative-vi/
+The original corpus is in the folder https://github.com/Aitslab/nlp_2021_alexander_petter/tree/master/utils/chemprot/ which is a copy from https://biocreative.bioinformatics.udel.edu/news/corpora/chemprot-corpus-biocreative-vi/.

 There are 13 groups of relations with a total of 22 labels, which can be found in the readme.pdf for each subfolder.

-## Extracting relations
+## Step 1: Extracting relations

-Extracting relations can be done by running the `extract_relations.py`-script.
+To use the corpus we first need to preprocess it to extract the relations of the train, dev and test set by running the `extract_relations.py`-script.
 To choose which dataset (*train, dev or test*) to extract the relations from, tune the variables in the beginning of the code:
 ````python
 extra = ""
 p = "chemprot/" + p_train